Blitz Report™ Installation Guide

 Run-time error '1004': Method 'Onkey' of object '_Application' failed

-This error appears if the Protected View is enabled in excel, and the downloaded file is not added to the trusted locations.
+This error appears if the Protected View is enabled in excel, and the EBS url is not added to the trusted sites.

 Solution: